Re-enrollment will not be open to you unless you register for TEFA!

 The child's parent can submit an application.
 A parent means a Texas resident who is a natural or adoptive parent, managing or possessory conservator, legal guardian, custodian, or other person with legal authority to act on behalf of a child.

-Visit the site by clicking on the button below to learn more.
+Visit the the TEFA state site by clicking here.
 This is a brand new program, so stay tuned to Yellowstone communications as we will share the most up-to-date information with you.

 Got questions?
 Email TEFA@yellowstoneschools.org